 Holistic Organ Health

 Your body is a collection of organs that ideally work in harmony with one other.
 The lymphatic system keeps organs healthy, but an unhealthy organ, or many unhealthy organs, will overload the lymphatic system.
 Most people with a slow lymphatic system have a leaky gut.
 In fact, most people with any health problems have a gut that is overly permeable, allowing undigested particles, and toxins to enter the blood and lymph.
-See Gluten, Candida, Leaky Gut Syndrome, and Autoimmune Diseases for more on gut health.
+See Best Supplements To Kill Candida and Everything Else You Ever Wanted To Know About Fungal Infections for more on gut health.

 The first step for almost anyone experiencing health problems should be to balance gut flora.
 If your body is toxic, your gut is toxic, and the microbes in there are not going to be your friends.
 As previously mentioned, the intestinal trunk receives the lymph from the stomach, intestine, pancreas, spleen, and liver.
 None of these organs will be well if the digestive system is in turmoil.